3 Instances Where We Invalidated Patents Infringed Under ITC Section 337

 Some time ago, we were consulted to conduct an invalidation search for a patent with an early priority date, related to wireless networks.
 Search on patent and non-patent literature published by prominent players in the industry did not turn up any results or leads.
 The reason for the scarcity of prior art literature for the technology in question was because the technology was not considered to be commercially viable at that point in time.

-The defendant on other hand had to file a response within three days to the ITC notice.
+The defendant, on the other hand, had to file a response within three days to the ITC notice.
 We did not have much time in hand and the need of the hour was swift action.
 At that moment, it struck us that a good place to look would be publications by universities.

 We took action and tried to get access to multiple university networks – both public and private – which though difficult were achievable.
 With two days remaining in hand, we looked into all the publications published by universities before the priority date of the patent.